manalynx/100-days-of-code/log.md

 1- Starting building a picaso painting at FreeCodeCamp.\
 2- Done with 39% of the project.

+**Thoughts**:\
-**Thoughts** Today's progress mainly focused on learning how to use some intermediate CSS techniques by coding my own Picasso painting webpage. learn about SVG icons, CSS positioning, and review other CSS skills.\
+Today's progress mainly focused on learning how to use some intermediate CSS techniques by coding my own Picasso painting webpage. learn about SVG icons, CSS positioning, and review other CSS skills.\
 some of what I learned : \
 1- some intermediate CSS\
 2- SVG icons, CSS positioning, and review other CSS skills.\